 Automating routine, tedious, and time-consuming HR tasks gives the HR team more time to focus on strategic employee development initiatives.
 HR tasks that you can automate include data entry, time and attendance management, benefits administration, payroll, reports, approval workflows, and more.

-Businesses can start a successful transition to a fully automated HR process by identifying repetitive tasks, removing unnecessary tasks, and focusing on the most critical things.
+Businesses can begin a successful transition to a fully automated HR process by identifying repetitive tasks, removing unnecessary ones, and focusing on the most critical tasks.
 HR professionals should play an important role in selecting the right software, integrating it with other business applications, and implementing and creating metrics for ROI.

 Review and Standardize HR Policies Regularly